stefanolaru/woodap/readme.md

 # Woocommerce Delete All Products (WooDAP)

 Utility wordpress plugin to delete all woocommerce products.
-Helps you remove all the test products added during development.
+Helps you remove all the test products added during development, especially when you have a large amount.